gamemanual0/gm0/source/docs/software/using-android-studio.rst

 Connecting to a Control Hub Wirelessly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Connect to the WiFi hotspot hosted by the Control Hub.
 The hotspot should be called "TEAMNUMBER-RC" or some small derivation of that.
 It may include extra letters if you have multiple devices per team.
-Refer to RS01 in `Game Manual 1 <https://www.firstinspires.org/sites/default/files/uploads/resource_library/ftc/game-manual-part-1-traditional-events.pdf>`_ for further details on the network naming scheme.
+Refer to RS01 in |gm1| for further details on the network naming scheme.
 #.
 Once you're connected to a Control Hub's network, you simply need to connect to it using :code:`adb connect 192.168.43.1:5555`.

 Once a connection is established, it should appear in the device dropdown in Android Studio.